flosskosova/foss4g-2023/content/tutorials/session_leader.md

      - A recent version of Chrome or Firefox
      - Share screen/slides
      - If they want to share a video, check the sound and the framerate
- * What is their preferred form of contact if something goes wrong (they don't show up, there are technical issues).
+ * What is their preferred contact channel if something goes wrong (they don't show up, there are technical issues).
 Telegram?
 Matrix?
 Phone?

-If there's any issue and they may not be on time for their slot, they should send a video **before 30th of August** with their recorded talk, so we can play it instead.
+If there are any issues and they can not make it on time for their slot, they should send a video **before August 30th** with their recorded talk, so we can play it instead.
 The video must be no longer than 20 minutes.

-You may want to send a calendar invitation with all the details just to make sure they don't forget anything.
+You may also want to send a calendar invitation with all the details just to make sure they don't forget anything.

 ### Introductions

-A moderator should prepare who each speaker is to give a proper introduction before they start presenting.
+A moderator should prepare a short bio of each speaker in the session to give a proper introduction before they start presenting.
 You can use the data from the schedule, but read at least once who they are and be prepared.

 ### Questions for Speakers